Anasqabbal/Inception/Docker.md

 	- --rmi all (remove all images)
 - `docker compose up -d` : launching a container in docker-compose
 - `docker compose build` : rebuild images without starting

+## package manager commands
+ - `apk` : stands for alpine package keeper. the package manager like apk stores the downloaded file .deb, .apt ... temporarily. and the caches helps to reinstall and update the package instead of install it from the new. it is use the cashed file
+ - `apk add` : install
+ - `apk del` ; to delete
+ - `apk update` : to update
+ - `apk upgrade` : to upgrade

 ## Common command for dockerfile